-Verona, the city of love is world famous for its magnificent Arena and its association with Shakespeare’s love story, "Romeo and Juliet."
-It is Italy's fourth-most-visited city making it one of the most important tourist destinations in Italy, and a UNESCO world heritage site.
-A city that will charm you for its elegance, its warmth and easy-going atmosphere.
+Verona, "the city of love," is world famous for its magnificent Arena and its association with Shakespeare’s love story, "Romeo and Juliet."
+It is Italy's fourth-most-visited city making it one of the most important tourist destinations in Italy, and a UNESCO World Heritage Site.
+A city that will charm you with its elegance, warmth and easy-going atmosphere.

 Close to Garda Lake, Verona is a city of rare beauty, set back against the hills to the north and laid out harmoniously along the smooth curves of the Adige river.
 Founded as a commercial and political town in Roman times, traces of this period remain with the massive Arena, the Roman theatre, the Gavi Arch and the Borsari gate, as well as the archaeological area of Porta Leoni and that of the Scaligeri excavations.
 Large sections of the ancient walls are still standing and they bear witness – along with the monumental gates and other fortifications – to the strategic importance of the city.

 Verona is also full of prestigious cultural institutions, from the ancient Civic Capitolare Library to the university and the oldest Music academy in the world.
 The Fondazione Arena has been producing stunning opera productions for its 15.000 capacity audience for over a hundred years, and every summer an international crowd packs the open-air theatre to cheer each performance.Read More